 The projected cash flow statement

-A cash flow forecast for an edible seaweeds farm shows how much cash the business is projected to generate or consume.
+A cash flow forecast for an edible seaweed farm shows how much cash the business is projected to generate or consume.

 The cash flow statement is divided into 3 main areas: